PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * updated PD2P so that any analysis job using data makes subscriptions to CERN EOS
+  * set specialHandling=rebro when reassigned by rebrokerage
   * fixed DQ2 ID conversion in PD2P for EOS
   * check free disk size in PD2P using DQ2.queryStorageUsage
   * use function index in getPandaIDsForProdDB